 TRADE BARRIERS: U.S. GE corn and soybean meal have been entering the Nicaraguan market without major problems for a long time.
 However, Nicaragua has a major limitation within the legal framework to regulate GE crops as explained above.
 The law that regulates GE crops and animals (Law 705) lacks the internal procedural norms for its implementation.
-This creates problems for importers who cannot request the approval of new GE crops because CONARGEM cannot evaluate the requests and make final determinations.
-Another drawback is that Ministerial Resolution (034-2005) that approves the imports of 15 GE corn events is no longer current and some previously approved events have been discontinued.
-The private sector relies on import permits from the Government of Nicaragua for the importation of GE grains.
+Therefore, the private sector relies on discretionary import permits from the Government of Nicaragua for the importation of GE grains.
+With the current conditions, importers cannot request the approval of GE crops for cultivation because CONARGEM is not operational.

-INTELECTUAL PROPERTY RIGHTS (IPR): Nicaragua has a specific law (318) on Plant Variety Protection that establishes the standards to protect the rights of natural and legal persons that have created, discovered or developed new plant varieties either by natural mean sor genetic manipulation.
+INTELECTUAL PROPERTY RIGHTS (IPR): Nicaragua has a specific law (318) on Plant Variety Protection that establishes the standards to protect the rights of natural and legal persons that have created, discovered or developed new plant varieties either by natural means or genetic manipulation.
 Please click here for more information.

 CARTAGENA PROTOCOL RATIFICATION: Nicaragua is signatory of the Cartagena Protocol on Biosafety to the Convention on Biological Diversity.
-It ratified the protocol on August 28, 2002, and entered into force in September 2003.
+It ratified the protocol on August 28, 2002 and entered into force in September 2003.